 To view using the BCC Mobile app, follow the download directions outlined in accessBCC at the OneCard tab.

-The BCC Refund Card is needed to receive financial aid refund payments.
+The BCC Refund Selection Kit is needed to receive financial aid refund payments.
 Your financial aid award is first applied to outstanding charges and any advances you've received, such as book charges.
 So, if your financial aid award is greater than your charges, you will receive a payment in the amount of the excess funds.

 Your accessBCC account will show an estimated disbursement date which reflects the date the college expects to receive payment from federal and state agencies.
 This is not the date you can expect to receive a payment.
 Awards, enrollment, and charges are verified and payments are then made to students.
 Funds are distributed within fourteen days of receipt.

 For the Fall semester, financial aid payments begin in November; for the Spring semester, payments begin in March; for the Summer semester, payments begin in August.
 The Student Accounts Office will notify you through your accessBCC email account when the payment is available.
 The payment dates are posted on the campus event calendar.